Are you wondering how big a poodle puppy will be when it's all grown up? Well, of course you are, and you're not alone!

 They say a toy "should be no larger than 10" high at the shoulder."
 Many of us happen to love breeding Toy Poodles with beautifully long legs.
 But this can easily place them over the 10" mark and officially into the "miniature" category, irrespective of weight and conformation (build.)
 So, even though they might only weigh 3 lbs fully grown they are now classified with poodles who can be up to 50% taller with a shoulder height of 15".

-Also, Toy Poodles less than about 3 to 3.5 lbs can present breeding issues.
-They can be fragile and require a "C" section or have other pregnancy/birth complications, sometimes fatal.
-Even strictly as pets their delicate dispositions can require a substantial amount of extra care.
+Also, Poodles less than about 4 lbs can sometimes present breeding and/or health issues.
+They can be fragile and require a "C" section or have other pregnancy/birth complications.
+Even strictly as pets their delicate physical dispositions can require a substantial amount of extra care.
 The smallest ones can be hypoglycemic (doggie-diabetes) so you must pay special attention to their diet and eating habits.

 Based on my experience, I consider toy poodles in the 4 to 6 lb range to be still tiny, yet more "sturdy" and much easier to deal with.
 There is a noticeable difference in the size of a 3 pound and a 6 pound poodle, especially when you're holding one under each arm.